 - Pass the background investigation and drug test

-- Upon County application approval, you need to be voted in by FCFD active membership at the next regular monthly business meeting following the completion of your full application package.
+- Upon County application approval, you need to be voted in by the FCFD active membership at the next regular monthly business meeting following the completion of your full application package.
 (This vote will be much easier if you have been around, and gotten to know the other members.)

 - Obtain medical clearance